ossd-s24/add-on-activity/team_2.md

 - it uses the liscense file to list out what it allows and does not allow.
 For example, it allows Commercial use Modification, and distribution.
 It does not allow Trademark use
 - it should be in a repository

+## question 4
+- one type of contribution to this repository that does not require writing any code is contributing a translation.